zenorocha/zenorocha.com/articles/the-two-types-of-quality.md

 As developers, we are often asked to build software products that have good quality, but what does that *really* mean?
 Is software quality only about meeting a certain number of functional requirements?
 What about the other parts of a software company?
 Let's explore how this is applied to real-world scenarios.

-## product that works vs. product that inspire
+## product that works vs. product that inspires

 Developers may disagree on many things, but there's one thing that almost everybody will agree on — **Jira sucks**.
 The reason for that is not because [Jira](https://www.atlassian.com/software/jira) is slow, because the design is outdated, or "feature x" is missing.
 The problem is the entire product mentality.
 Jira introduces more process.
 It encourages micro-management. **It disrupts flow.** And any product that disrupts flow is inherently bad for users.